Sana1025/LLM-Safety-Fine-Tuning-for-Unsafe-Request-Refusal/README.md

-# LLM Attack Evaluation Pipeline
+# LLM Safety Fine Tuning for Unsafe Request Refusal

 A structured framework to evaluate how Large Language Models (LLMs) respond to **adversarial prompts**, measure **attack success rates**, and analyze **failure mechanisms**.